Eating more fiber may lead to healthier lungs

 Research suggests getting enough fiber is tied to better lung function and reduced risk of chronic illness.

-Among many health benefits, eating enough fiber can lower the risk of heart disease and stroke, help manage diabetes, and contribute to maintaining a healthy weight.
+Most people in the United States don't get enough fiber in their diets.
+Among its many health benefits, fiber can lower the risk of heart disease and stroke, help manage diabetes, and contribute to maintaining a healthy weight.
 And now, studies increasingly suggest that adequate dietary fiber may help your lungs work better, too.

 Fiber and lung function